Endpoint Security for Endpoint Manager tools and features

 Extended device discovery (XDD) works outside the normal scan-based discovery methods used by UDD.
 Managed devices with the extended device discovery agent on them listen for ARP (Address Resolution Protocol) broadcasts and maintain a cache (both in memory and in a file on the local drive) of devices that make them.
 Extended device discovery can also detect WAP (wireless access point) devices.

-The User Management tool let you add users to Security Suite management roles, and configure their access to specific tools and managed devices based on their administrative role.
+The User Management tool let you add users to Endpoint Security for Endpoint Manager management roles, and configure their access to specific tools and managed devices based on their administrative role.

 With role-based administration, you assign roles (with their associated rights) to determine the tasks users can perform, and scopes (based on device groups, queries, LDAP directories, or custom directories) to determine the devices a user can view and manage.
-Roles that are available with Security Suite include: Patch and Compliance, Network Access Control, Agent Settings, Software Distribution, Public Query Management, and Unmanaged Device Discovery.
+Roles that are available with Endpoint Security for Endpoint Manager include: Patch and Compliance, Network Access Control, Agent Settings, Software Distribution, Public Query Management, and Unmanaged Device Discovery.

-NOTE: Roles and rights not applicable to Ivanti® Security Suite
+NOTE: Roles and rights not applicable to Ivanti® Endpoint Security for Endpoint Manager

-The following role-based administration rights are NOT applicable to the Security Suite: OS provisioning, Remote Control, Asset Configuration, Asset Data Entry, and Software License Monitoring.
+The following role-based administration rights are NOT applicable to the Endpoint Security for Endpoint Manager: OS provisioning, Remote Control, Asset Configuration, Asset Data Entry, and Software License Monitoring.

 Local accounts is an administrative tool used to manage the users and groups on local machines on your network.
 From the console, you can add and delete users and groups, add and remove users from groups, set and change passwords, edit user and group settings, and create tasks to reset passwords for multiple devices.

-In addition to the tools listed above that appear in the console Tools menu, Security Suite provides the following common Ivanti features:
+In addition to the tools listed above that appear in the console Tools menu, Endpoint Security for Endpoint Manager provides the following common Ivanti features:

 - Windows console, additional consoles, web console